overview of the graduate program

 offices

 Spread over 3 buildings, Altgeld Hall, Coble Hall and Oil Chemistry Palace.
-Assignments, typically in the last minute, typically stay fixed year to year.
+(This semester, Davenport Hall added.)

 issues

 Rule no. 1 – talk to peers and to us.
 Help is always near.
-We are working on instituting structures of mentors/advocates.
+In particular, talk to advocates.

 process